Can you eat raw tofu

 If you’re interested in trying raw tofu, there are some simple steps you can take to ensure that you do so safely.
 Here are a few tips to keep in mind:

-1. Silken and soft block tofu are the best options to eat raw, as they have a custard-like texture and a mild flavor that works well in raw dishes.
+1. Silken (Best for: smoothies, dressings, and desserts) and soft block tofu (Best for: cold salads and light dishes) are the best options to eat raw, as they have a custard-like texture and a mild flavor that works well in raw dishes.

 2. Remove any excess water and potential contaminants, drain the water from the package of tofu, and rinse the tofu thoroughly with fresh water before consuming it.